brc-dd/animated-tailwindcss/docs/docs/advanced.md

 ## Editor Setup

-You don't need any additional configuration.
+You do not need any additional configuration.
 IntelliSense will automatically detect the animations and utilities.
 Refer the [official docs](https://tailwindcss.com/docs/editor-setup) on setting up your editor.

 ## Customizing